nodejs/Release/GOVERNANCE.md

 the WG meetings and maintain their WG membership simply by participating in the release process at least once a year.

-Members of the `CITGM` sub-team are not required to attend the WG meetings and maintain their WG membership simply by participating in the CITGM repository at least once a year.
+Members of the `CitGM` sub-team are not required to attend the WG meetings and maintain their WG membership simply by participating in the CitGM repository at least once a year.

 Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy,